hitoshi-watase/sercrod/docs/reference/directives/import.md

 If you want imported content to have a specific scope:

 - Place `*import` on an element that already has the right data and context.
-- Or combine import with `*let` or `*stage` on the same Nablla host (but not on the same element if the directives would conflict structurally).
+- Or combine import with `*let` or `*stage` on the same Sercrod host (but not on the same element if the directives would conflict structurally).

 `*import` itself does not inject any new names into the scope.